-Mercey Hot Springs offers one of the best qualities of water among hot springs near San Jose, California.
+Mercey Hot Springs serves one of the best qualities of water among hot springs close to San Jose.

 Both outdoor baths and indoor baths consist of small tubs, so that water remains super fresh.